Free Youth Football Playbook- Split-Back Offense

 Whether you run the double wing offense with zero line splits or the spread offense with smart splits, it is important that the splits are consistently where they need to be.
 The kids must get into the proper line splits every play.
 The splits are there for a reason.
 If your scheme is to have zero line splits, your kids need to be at zero splits every single play.
-Certain offenses cannot function without their proper line splits.
 I run the wing t offense with my youth football team and we need to have our two foot line splits every play.
-If we are not at two feet the plays will not be as successful.
 Having good line splits will spread the defense out, creating natural running lanes and easier blocking angles on the defense.
-In the single wing and double wing offense the line splits are probably the most important aspects of the offenses.
-Practice getting out of the huddle and into the line splits you have implemented.
+Having line splits will also allow the kids to get conformable in their stance.
+The kids should not be lined up on top of each other.
+Practice having the kids get out of the huddle and into their stance quickly every single practice.

 How often do you go on the same snap count?
-Do you on 1 every play?
+Do you go on 1 every play?
 I sure hope not.
-On offense you have two advantages-where the play is going and when the ball is going to be snapped.
-The snap count will give the offense the first step advantage, which is vital to securing a block.
-Having the first step advantage will allow you to step and acquire the leverage needed to make a successful block.
+On offense you have two advantages-knowing where the play is going and when the ball is going to be snapped.
+The snap count will give the offense the first step advantage, which helps secure a block.
+Having the first step advantage will allow you to step and acquire the leverage steps needed to make a successful block.
 Remember this, action is faster than reaction.
 Mix up your snap counts, make the defense watch the ball.
 If the defense is able to time your snap you will be in for a long day.
-Quick tip, make sure you practice exploding out of the 3 point stance when the snap count is called.
-During sprints we line our players up and have them in a 3 point stance and fire out on the snap count.
+During sprints we line our players up and have them in a 3 point stance and fire out on the snap counts.
 This will teach the players to explode when the cadence is called.
+You can also do something we call fire out claps.
+We will have the kids clap their hands when they hear the snap count.
+Example, we will tell the kids fire out claps on one, our QB will say the snap count out load and the kids will clap simultaneously.
+You can do this anytime randomly during practice.

 Run and Pass Blocking: